TrogonDB/EventStore/docs/security.md

 ## Encryption-At-Rest <Badge type="warning" vertical="middle" text="Commercial"/>

 The Encryption-At-Rest plugin allows users to encrypt their EventStoreDB database.
 Currently, only chunk files are encrypted - the indexes are not.
 The primary objective is to protect against an attacker who obtains access to the physical disk.
-In contrast to volume level encryption, file level encryption provides some degree of protection for attacks against the live system or remote exploits as the plaintext data is not directly readable.
+In contrast to volume or filesystem encryption, file level encryption provides some degree of protection for attacks against the live system or remote exploits as the plaintext data is not directly readable.
 Protecting against memory-dump based attacks is out of the scope of this plugin.

 ### Encryption Algorithm